 Ok, not “fries” but oven-baked potato wedges.
 We happened to have a load of potatoes delivered in our organic box last weekend and I’d picked up some nice steaks so that gave me a hankering for a decent steak-frites.
 My all time favourite accompaniment for steak is “frites” (or the oven baked wedges in this case) and the perfect accompaniment for fries is mayonnaise.
 Yes, really.
 I lived in Brussels for a year when I was younger and developed the sophisticated taste for this combination which, at the time, was considered odd in my native Australia.
 Don’t get me wrong, it’s not something I eat very often but when I do, there’s nothing better than homemade mayonnaise.
 And – sssh – it’s so easy in your food processor!

-The Vibrant Canola Oil is (according to the website) a cold pressed canola oil “crafted from fresh, pure Canadian Canola seed, with no additives or harsh processing.
+The Vibrant Canola Oil is (according to the website – note this site is no longer live) a cold pressed canola oil “crafted from fresh, pure Canadian Canola seed, with no additives or harsh processing.
 A whole oil, containing its natural colour, flavour and healthy compounds [that is] ideal for bread dips, salad dressings, marinades, sauces and baking.”
 It’s produced in Western Canada, from top grade Canola seed grown by local farmers and contains Natural Vitamin E and Betacaroteins which might account for the vibrant colour!
 In this mayo I used a mix of the Vibrant and regular canola oil.

 I used a quick food processor mayonnaise recipe adapted from Dorie Greenspan’s recipe in Around my French Table.